Thyroglossal Duct Cyst in Children

 Although the cyst is present at birth, it is usually not found until a child is at least age 2.
 Often a healthcare provider finds a thyroglossal cyst when a child gets an upper respiratory infection.

-What causes a thyroglossal duct cyst?The thyroid gland forms during the early stages in the development of an embryo.
+What causes a thyroglossal duct cyst in a child?The thyroid gland forms during the early stages in the development of an embryo.
 It begins at the base of the tongue and moves down the neck through a channel or tube (thyroglossal duct).
 This duct normally goes away once the thyroid reaches its final position in the neck.
 Sometimes part of the duct remains.
 This leaves a pocket called a cyst.

-What are the symptoms of a thyroglossal duct cyst?
+What are the symptoms of a thyroglossal duct cyst in a child?

 Symptoms can occur a bit differently in each child.
 The most common include: